rrios07/Among-Us-Crewmate-RISC-V-gif/README.md

 Frame data processing was done using a tool created by Trevor McKay which can be found in his repository, trmckay/riscv-kernel-convolution in the image_assmblr folder (https://github.com/trmckay/riscv-kernel-convolution/tree/master/image_assmblr)!

+A link to a demo of the GIF running on the VGA display via the OTTER can be found here: https://www.youtube.com/shorts/ZL4vtLfvV5I

 The GIF used for the animation can be found here: https://www.gifcen.com/among-us-2/

 Thank you for checking out the Among Us Crewmate RISC-V GIF!